-"Giant Lives" airs at 8 p.m. on Wednesday, March 28, 2012- In the first part, we examine the world of great whales, such as the blue whale and the bowhead, the largest animals that have ever lived on our planet.
+In the first episode, "Giant Lives," we examine the world of great whales, such as the blue whale and the bowhead, the largest animals that have ever lived on our planet.
 To these mighty leviathans, size matters.

 But the biggest animal on the planet is the blue whale.
 Measuring a hundred feet long, and weighing in at 200 tons, it is double the size of the largest dinosaur.
 Surprisingly, scientists discover a group of “tropical” blue whales living in Sri Lanka’s warm waters, feeding on krill, tiny crustaceans usually found in cold polar seas.